zheli/zheli.github.io/_posts/2020-03-06-3-years-at-minna.md

 So when I got home after the first meeting, I wasn't thinking about how big the company would be in five years, it's more like do I have to find another job in 6 months.
 But in the end I decided to trust my gut feeling and join Minna.
-It became one of the best decisions I've made in my life.
+And it became one of the best decisions I've made in my life.

 It will be interesting to see what Minna will archive in the next 3 years.